spraakbanken/sparv-retreat2024/README.md

 ```

 In addition to the three corpus texts, you also get a Sparv corpus configuration file.

+# Run the example corpus through Sparv

+In your terminal, navigate to the `djurkorpus` folder.
+Run Sparv on the corpus by using the command `sparv run`.
+If everything works, Sparv will now create a few folders, among them the folder `export`
+containing the final result.
+Have a look at one of the XML files there!

 # Get the Sparv Plugin Template (and create a repository)